Oxford-Zeiss-Centre-of-Excellence/Bioformats-C-Wrapper/README.md

     ![](./doc/imgs/cmake_config.png "CMake Config")
     1. Select The project root
     2. Select the `build` folder created in previous step
-    3. Check `Advanced` to display all dependency entries, then set the following paths accordingly to your system.
+    3. Check `Advanced` will display all dependency entries.
+(Optional for custom path settings)
-    ```

-    ```
     4. Run configure
     5. Run Generate
 3. Open the project in MSVC/VSCode and compile.